On a Clear Day You Can See Forever (soundtrack): Background and songs

-Reception
+Critical reception

 The soundtrack to On a Clear Day You Can See Forever received generally positive reviews from music critics.
 The staff at Billboard wrote that the strength of the title track, "He Isn't You", and "What Did I Have That I Don't Have" made the soundtrack worth buying.
 They also predicted that the soundtrack would be successful on the Billboard charts due to the film's popularity.
 Vincent Canby from The New York Times considered "Love with All the Trimmings" to be the album's highlight due to its "lush lyricism"; among the rest of the soundtrack, he listed "Come Back to Me", "Go to Sleep", "On a Clear Day (You Can See Forever)", and "What Did I Have That I Don't Have" as the album's "four other excellent songs".
 AllMusic's William Ruhlmann was more critical of the collection, writing: "The film was considered to be a low point in the career of Barbra Streisand, and the soundtrack is not much better."
 Although he awarded the album two out of five stars and complimented Streisand's strong vocals, Ruhlmann criticized the decision to include most of Montand's contributions: "[he] gets a lot of space on the record, making this almost a complete waste."

+Commercial performance

 At the time of its release, On a Clear Day You Can See Forever became Streisand's lowest-charting effort on the Billboard 200 in the United States, whereas for Montand, it served as his highest and only entry.
 For the week of July 25, 1970, the soundtrack entered at number 192, becoming the week's fifth-highest debut.
 During its seventh week charting, it peaked at number 108 in the United States, becoming Streisand's first album to miss the top 100 of the chart.
 In total, it spent a total of 24 weeks on the Billboard 200.
 Later that year, Streisand's other soundtrack album – The Owl and the Pussycat – would underperform more on the chart, only peaking at number 186 and becoming Streisand's lowest-charting album.